Tutorials

 # assigning a specific property type

 layout of those cells that have been cut.
-The color map that highlights
+The colour map that highlights

 the type of property MATERIAL